ils-underground/ils-underground-docs/source/python_datasette_vps.md

 sudo usermod -aG sudo ray
 ```

+* * *

 Now, we can restart our server, and ensure that everything comes back the way we intend.

 ```bash
 sudo shutdown -r now
 ```

-Once the server restarts you can test to see if the test web page is loading, and that you can log back in and test that Apache has restarted as well.
+Once the server restarts you can perform various tests to see if you can login to the server, test web server is loading properly, the firewall is still running, etc.

 * * *